 \section{Conclusions}

 Using the R{\sc omulus}25 simulation, we have created various samples of Milky Way analogs along with their satellite distributions.
 We explored the role of host mass and environment on satellite numbers and quenched fractions.
-Our results can be summarized as follows: \begin{itemize} \item When testing various criteria for defining a Milky Way analog, from more theoretically-motivated (M$_{\rm vir}$) to more observationally-motivated (M$_{\star}$ and SAGA-like) we find that the resultant samples do not fully overlap.
-Within the overlapping regions, galaxies may also be defined as analogs in one sample but not another due to environmental criteria (see Table \ref{tab:sample} and Figure \ref{fig:defcomp}). \item The number of satellites hosted by a Milky Way analog increases with host stellar mass, while environment has no statistically-significant impact (see Figures \ref{fig:boxplot} \& \ref{fig:SF}).
-This result is consistent across all of our samples. \item The quenched fraction (for satellites with M$_*>10^8$ M$_\odot$) of our analogs increases with host mass (see Figures \ref{fig:SAGAComp}(a) \& \ref{fig:SFq}(b)), but applying a surface brightness cut to satellites can erase this trend (see Figure \ref{fig:SFq}(d)). \item Being in a pair may yield higher satellite quenched fractions, but it is hard to draw statistically robust results given the small volume of Romulus25 and the fact that we can only study satellites down to M$_*=10^8$ M$_\odot$ to avoid numerical over-quenching. (see Figure \ref{fig:QvE}). \end{itemize}
+Our results can be summarized as follows. \begin{itemize} \item When testing various criteria for defining a Milky Way analog, from more theoretically motivated ($M_{\text{vir}}$) to more observationally motivated ($M_*$ and SAGA-like), we find that the resultant samples do not fully overlap.
+Within the overlapping regions, galaxies may also be defined as analogs in one sample but not in another due to environmental criteria (see Table \ref{tab:sample} and Figure \ref{fig:defcomp}). \item The number of satellites hosted by a Milky Way analog increases predominantly with host stellar mass, while environment may have a significant impact in high isolation ($D_{MW+}>3$ Mpc; see Figures \ref{fig:boxplot}-\ref{fig:NsatVsEnv}). \item The quenched fraction (for satellites with $M_*>10^8$ $M_\odot$) of our analogs increases with host mass (see Figures \ref{fig:SAGAComp}(a) \& \ref{fig:SFq}(b)), but applying a surface brightness cut to satellites can erase this trend (see Figure \ref{fig:SFq}(d)). \item Being in a pair may yield higher satellite quenched fractions, but it is hard to draw statistically robust results given the small volume of {\sc Romulus25} and the fact that we can only study satellites down to $M_*=10^8$ $M_\odot$ to avoid numerical overquenching. (see Figure \ref{fig:QvE}). \end{itemize}